Everest Base Camp Trek Experience

 I remember a few Chorten named after Hristo Prodanov and Babu Chiri Sherpa.
 They both were famous climbers from Bulgaria and Nepal but passed away after summiting Mt.
 Everest.
 We paid tribute in the memory of every brave climber and continued walking towards our destination.
 After one hour, we finally reached Lobuche.

 - The Pyramid International Laboratory Research Center lies in Lobuche, researching weather.
-Moreover, they help with communication for the rescue operation.
+Moreover, they help with communication for rescue operations.

 Day 8: Trek to Gorakshep and hike to Everest Base Camp

 We had our lunch and moved upwards to hit Everest Base Camp.
 Finally, we accomplished our mission on the eighth day of trekking.
-We all were thrilled with happiness and excitement for completing our mission.
+We all were thrilled with happiness and excited about completing our mission.
 The weather was freezing, and the surrounding was white.

 However, we could adequately identify Mount Everest, Mt.
 Nuptse, Mt.
 Pumori, and Mt.
 Lingtren.
 We also saw Tibetan Mountain Changtse from the top.
 Reminiscing on the memory and success of reaching EBC, we returned to the tea house and spent overnight there.